Navidliverpool/nav_eshop3/README.md

 <br>

-Open your web browser and navigate to http://localhost:5000 to access the MyECommerce platform.
+<small>Open your web browser and navigate to http://localhost:5000 to access the MyECommerce platform.

 Register a new account or log in with your existing credentials.

 Browse through the available products, add items to your shopping cart, and proceed to checkout to place an order.

-Sellers can log in to manage their products, update inventory, and track sales.
+Sellers can log in to manage their products, update inventory, and track sales.</small>

 ### Contributing